monalihirapara15/petstore/readme.md

 5] For validation

-I have just apply validation on pet name. for more validation add name of the field in create method of PetController
+I have only applied validation on Pet name to create new pet.
+For more validation add name of the field in create method of PetController.